numba/numba/docs/source/ir.rst

 The resulting representation affords opportunities for optimizations such as rewriting ``partial(fn, [x])(y)`` to ``fn(x, y)``.

+..
+NOTE:: This binds values lexically at closure definition time,
+          but we want to bind them dynamically at "closure call time".
+          It will also not work with the ``nonlocal`` declaration.
 Default, variable, and keyword arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^